-The most significant of the conditions includes the execution of the subdivision agreement with the Town of Carleton Place.
+The most significant condition includes the execution of the subdivision agreement with the Town of Carleton Place.
 The execution of the subdivision agreement represents the contractual obligation of the developer, builder and subsequent homeowners to develop and redevelop the lands within the parameters of the approved studies and reports.